kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 - Mastering survival and technology is never about levelling up it's about figuring out how the world works.
 Exile contains secrets to discover and problems to solve.

 ### *Appropriate Technology Choices:*
 - The player tries to choose the best technology for the situation, rather than grind up a linear tech tree.
+Sometimes the best decision might actually be to abandon an "advanced" technology.
 - Naturally some items depend on simpler items, so progression does exist, but that progress is itself a choice.
 - Don't confuse this type of progression for the inbuilt levels many other games use (stone age -> bronze age -> etc).